vintiquesound/vintique-sound-website/src/content/blog/2020/top-10-plugins-for-mixing-mastering-2020-update.md

 I made a similar post in 2018 but my choice of mixing and mastering plugins has changed a bit.
 I've had more time to acquire new plugins as well as test competitor plugins (such as Native Instruments VC-2A versus Waves CLA-2A) and decided to revise my initial selection, although many of the plugins remain from my original list.

+> “This is one of my favourite reverb plugins for drums, guitars, pianos, and vocals.
+Modeled after the EMT 140 plate reverb housed at Abbey Road Studios, this thing provides plenty character that's great for livening up a vocal or a drum bus, and the controls are both intuitive and powerful, which make it a breeze for dialing in a great sound.”

 The plugins I've chosen reflect what I currently own.
 I would have liked to include, for instance, some Universal Audio plugins but since I don't own an Apollo or a Satellite, I have opted not to include them in this list [I've not included any plugins that require hardware to run].
 As mentioned in the intro, there are several plugin companies that model the same hardware unit (for example, the LA-2A vintage compressor), and I have chosen what I believe to be the higher quality manufacture of that modeled plugin.

 Just like my previous post, this list will not include any type of editing or repair plugins, such as a vocal tuner, or a click/noise reduction plugin, or a sample replacement tool.
 I want to give a rundown of my favourite plugins that add character and polish to my mixes as opposed to providing a list of technical tools.